AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/formation_plane.md

 They are [cable subparts](../ae2-mechanics/cable-subparts.md).

-# A bug that might have been fixed

-There may or may not be a bug where the button to swap between placing blocks and dropping items does not show up until you set something in the formation plane's filter.
-After you toggle the button to what you want you can remove the item from the filter.

 # Filtering

 By default the plane will place/drop anything.
 Items inserted into its filter slots will act as a whitelist, only